RavenGrappling/RavenGrappling.github.io/faq.md

     </h2>
     <div id="collapseOne" class="accordion-collapse collapse show" aria-labelledby="headingOne" data-bs-parent="#accordionExample">
       <div class="accordion-body">
-        BJJ is one of the best martial arts to learn for self-defence, because it teaches you how to overcome bigger and stronger opponents using techniques that acctualy work!
+        BJJ is one of the best martial arts to learn for self-defence, because it teaches you how to overcome bigger and stronger opponents using techniques that actually work!

-Unlike other martial arts, BJJ does not encourage the escalation of force/violance, unless it is absolutely necessary.
-Instead, you learn how to keep yourself safe while controling the sitution.
+Unlike other martial arts, BJJ does not encourage the escalation of force/violence, unless it is absolutely necessary.
+Instead, you learn how to keep yourself safe while controlling the situation.

 Because of this mindset, BJJ is a great martial art to involve your children, since it will teach them to become confident in themselves and keep the bullies away.
       </div>